 Thai Sapa is the only Thai place in Springdale and it has a fairly low rating on google.
 However, we love to eat Thai food so we went anyway and we have to say it was much better than its rating.

-But those bitterly cold Winter mornings and evenings do come with a major benefit.
-If you want to shoot sunrise or sunset photography in Zion, you don’t have to get up early and you don’t have to stay out late.
+But those bitterly cold winter mornings and evenings do come with a major benefit thanks to fewer daylight hours.
+You don’t have to wake up too early for sunrises and you don’t have to stay out too late for sunsets.

 You can wake up at a reasonable hour and hike to Watchman Overlook, Zion Canyon Overlook or even Angels Landing before sunrise.